 – Starred review, Publisher’s Weekly

-From left to right are the UK and US covers for the book.
+From left to right are the UK, US HB and US PB covers for the book.

 Ash boards a Greyhound bus to the place where step-brother Bly was last seen: Snowflake, Arizona.
 Arriving six thousand feet high in the wide red desert, Ash finds Bly living with Mona, her dog, a goat and an isolated community who call themselves the Canaries.